KDAB/hotspot/README.md

 ## Known Issues

-If anything breaks in the above and the output is less usable then `perf report`, please [report an issue on GitHub](https://github.com/KDAB/hotspot/issues).
+If anything breaks in the above and the output is less usable than `perf report`, please [report an issue on GitHub](https://github.com/KDAB/hotspot/issues).
 That said, there are some known issues that people may trip over:

 ### Broken Backtraces